- the Dante-pilgrim/Virgilio relationship deepens, leading to Virgilio’s communication of new aspects of his past

 [24] The question as to whether anyone from Limbo has ever journeyed to lower Hell recalls a similar question in Inferno 4, as to whether any souls had ever been able to leave Limbo for Paradise: “uscicci mai alcuno, o per suo merto / o per altrui, che poi fosse beato?” (did any ever go — by his own merit / or others’ — from this place toward blessedness?
 [Inf.
 4.49-50]).
 Both questions remind us of Virgilio’s precarious status as a resident of Limbo.
 Now Dante-pilgrim’s query allows Dante-poet to add to Virgilio’s pre-history.

-[27] To reconstruct Virgilio’s past we begin with Inferno 2.
-We recall that much of Inferno 2 consists of a narrative flashback: the events recounted in canto 2 are situated prior to Dante’s meeting Virgilio in Inferno 1.
+[26] To reconstruct Virgilio’s past we begin with the extended narrative flashback of Inferno 2: the events recounted in canto 2 are situated prior to Dante’s meeting Virgilio in Inferno 1.
 While Dante was lost in the dark wood, Beatrice went to Limbo to beg the Roman poet to go to the assistance of her Florentine lover.
 The past related in Inferno 2 is centered on Beatrice, the heavenly being who enlisted Virgilio’s aid.
 The past related in Inferno 9 now gives us an altogether different context, centered on a diabolic rather than a heavenly being.
 Dante-narrator now connects Virgilio to black magic and to the nefarious practices of the sorceress Erichtho, whose dark arts are related by the Latin poet Lucan in his epic poem Pharsalia (De Bello Civili).

-[31] Noteworthy in the above description is Virgilio’s passivity, his susceptibility to compulsion.
-He ascribes to Erichtho vast and unlimited power, as later in this canto he will ascribe the same power to Medusa.
-Although intended to comfort, there is in fact nothing reassuring in the information that Virgilio gives us about himself in this passage.
-In Dante’s Poets I wrote of the “long shadow” that Dante casts over Virgilio by establishing this connection between him and Erichtho:
+[33] Although Virgilio intends to comfort his charge with his admission, there is in fact little that is reassuring in the information that Virgilio gives about himself in this passage.
+In Dante’s Poets I wrote of the “long and intentional shadow” that Dante casts over Virgilio by establishing this connection between him and Erichtho:

 Thus, under the pretext of allaying the pilgrim’s fears, Dante raises far greater fears regarding his guide; the astonishing invention here related, whereby the Thessalian witch from Lucan’s poem once deployed Vergil for one of her nefarious missions, casts a long and intentional shadow over the Roman poet.
 (Dante’s Poets, p.
 205)